 Several studies have determined THI thresholds for heat stress in cattle, but few studies have determined the ideal THI values for buffalo.
 According to Choudhary and Sirohi (2019), a buffalo's THI value of less than 72 is ideal, 72–79 denotes mild stress, 80–89 shows moderate stress, and ≥90 denotes severe stress.
 According to Choudhary and Sirohi (2019), buffaloes undergo minor stress when their maximal THI surpasses 72, which is indicated by a modest decrease in their milk supply.
 Nonetheless, there is very little evidence in the literature about the direct impact of THI on the rate of pregnancy in Murrah buffaloes in India's subtropical regions.
 There is no known relationship between the maximum depression in pregnancy rate per unit change in THI value and the critical heat stress zone (CHSZ).
-This study attempts to identify the threshold THI value and CHSZ affecting the conception rate in Murrah buffaloes due to the lack of knowledge on the impact of climate value and CHSZ on Murrah buffaloes' conception rate.
+This study attempts to identify the threshold THI value and CHSZ affecting the conception rate in Murrah buffaloes due to the lack of knowledge on the impact of climatevalue and CHSZ on Murrah buffaloes' conception rate.

 MATERIALS AND METHODS